helliott20/dmarc-analyser/docs/ONBOARDING_QUICK_START.md

 ### What is Onboarding?

-The onboarding wizard helps you set up your DMARC Analyzer account in just a few minutes.
+The onboarding wizard helps you set up your DMARC Analyser account in just a few minutes.

 ### Steps Overview

-1. **Welcome** - Learn about DMARC Analyzer features
+1. **Welcome** - Learn about DMARC Analyser features
 2. **Create Organization** - Set up your workspace
 3. **Add Domain** (Optional) - Add your first domain to monitor
 4. **Verify Domain** (Optional) - Prove you own the domain